hansake/CPM_tools/devtools/Whitesmiths/cross_compiler/README.md

 A major problem seems to be that functions that returns pointers and are not specified before they are used will return a 32 bit int instead of a 64 bit pointer, this will cause a core dump when the truncated pointer is used.

+# Other implementations of Whitesmiths C compiler for 8080
+I just found this: [ogdenpm/ws21: Decompilations / ports of Whitesmiths 2.1 tools](https://github.com/ogdenpm/ws21).
+Maybe I will terminate my porting attempt and go for this instead.